Saturday, May 5, 2018

 Embracing the Wild: Nature Immersion for Early Childhood Educators | 9:15-11:15 AM

 We can only teach what we know, love, and embody.
 Learning to embrace the wild is fundamental skill for nature-based early childhood educators.
 In this workshop we will explore the wilderness of West Rock Ridge in search for our wild soul.
 Be prepared to get dirty and have fun with mud between the toes, eating wild plants, making fire from sticks, and exploring the world with our senses.

 Language and Literacy in Nature | 9:15-10:15 AM

 Whitney McCarthy and Marianne Kay, New Canaan Nature Center Preschool

 How do we promote language and literacy learning in outdoor environments?
 Discover approaches to each during this hands-on outdoor session.

 Loose Parts & Your Sensory Science Table | 10:15-11:15 AM or 11:25-12:25 PM

 Lisa Combs, Stamford Museum & Nature Center

-We will look through the eyes of children as we experience seasonal science tables with natural loose parts.
-We will explore different ways to create and enhance a science table using natural and recycled materials.
+We will look through the eyes of children as we experience the seasons and their plentiful natural loose parts.
+We will explore different ways to create and enhance a seasonal science table using natural and recycled materials.

 Inquiry and Constructivism in a Forest Setting | 11:25-12:25 PM